only search this site|

 The National Coalition on Deafblindness was formed in 1987 in response to a need to provide feedback to legislators and policy makers regarding the ongoing needs of children who are deafblind and the reauthorization of Individuals with Disabilities Education Act (IDEA).
 If you have questions, suggestions, and/or would like to become involved, please sign up for the National Coalition on Deafblindness discussion group.

-The National Consortium on Deaf-Blindness (NCDB) provides technical assistance and information services to agencies serving children and young adults who are deaf-blind, as well as their families.
+National Center on Deaf-Blindness (NCDB) provides technical assistance and information services to agencies serving children and young adults who are deaf-blind, as well as their families.
 DB-LINK, which is part of NCDB, is a federally funded information clearinghouse that identifies, coordinates, and disseminates (at no cost) information related to children and youth who are deaf-blind (ages 0 to 21 years).

 National Association for Parents of Children with Visual Impairments (NAPVI) - A national organization that enables parents to find information and resources for their children who are blind or visually impaired, including those with additional disabilities.